kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 ### Read Me
 This is a documentation for experiment-libarary.
-The structure of this expemiment-libarary. experiment
+The structure of this expemiment-libarary: experiment
 1. demo-experiment-simple-RT
 2.